Boat Troop

 - Rigid Inflatable Boats (RIBS)

-soft-skinned tubes attached to rigid hulls made of glass-reinforced plastic (GRP).
-Known models include Arctic / Pacific 22 ft / 28 ft versions.
+RIBs are soft-skinned inflatable tubes attached to rigid hulls made of glass-reinforced plastic (GRP).
+Known models include Arctic / Pacific boats in 22 ft / 28 ft versions.
 RIBs can carry up to 15 fully laden troopers at speeds up to 35 kt.
 Weapons and secure communications gear can be installed on the RIBs.
 Boat Troop use RIBs for river patrols, shore insertion/extraction and ship boarding.

 read more : rigid inflatable boats